 Dopamine is an essential neurotransmitter in the human brain, responsible for transmitting information among neurons and helping with the regulation of various functions, such as movement and emotional responses.

 It also acts in helping us identify reward and making action plans to get those rewards.
-So, it is easy to see what insufficient levels of dopamine seriously affect one’s life quality.
+So, it is easy to see that insufficient levels of dopamine seriously affect one’s life quality.
 As the neurons producing dopamine cease to exist, Parkinson’s patients start having symptoms like muscle stiffness and rigidity, tremors in the arms, legs, hands, or jaw, decreasing the speed of movement, impaired balance, and coordination issues.

 Unfortunately, these aren’t the only symptoms produced by low dopamine levels.
 Patients will slowly lose their facial expressions, will face confusion and even dementia, will experience fatigue and sleep disturbances, depression, anxiety, fear, and cognitive changes.